ericholscher/ericholscher.com/site/backpacking.rst

 -------------------

 I walked on the Pacific Crest Trail from April 15 - June 16 in 2013.
-I had to come home due to a stress fracture in my third metatarsal in my left foot.
+I had to come home due to a stress fracture in my third metatarsal in my left foot, after walking 800 miles.

 I have collected my favorite photos `on Flickr`_

 .. _on Flickr: https://www.flickr.com/photos/98071214@N07/sets/72157634560986460/